Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Swap button bindings

-In order to swap the button bindings, we can use the `Swap()` method.
+In order to swap the button bindings, you can use the `Swap()` method.

 ```c#
 keyboardBinder.Swap(Key.Q, Key.W);